joe-duckhouse/GD-photoimporter/README.md

 * If you see `Upload failed` messages, the script will retry automatically for transient errors.
 Non-retryable failures are written to the log sheet so the file is not retried.
 * To restart the import from the beginning, clear the `DRIVE_CURSOR_TOKEN`, `DRIVE_CURSOR_INDEX`, and `ALBUM_ID` entries under **Project Settings → Script properties** and delete the rows (except the header) from the log sheet.
 * When changing scopes or APIs, re-run the script to accept new authorizations.

+## Contributing

+We welcome improvements!
+Please read the [contribution guidelines](CONTRIBUTING.md) for instructions on filing issues, proposing changes, and setting up development workflows.
+All contributors are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+## Project governance

+* **License:** This project is available under the terms of the [MIT License](LICENSE).
+* **Security disclosures:** If you discover a vulnerability, please open a private issue or contact the maintainers directly rather than filing a public report.
+* **Community norms:** Review the [Code of Conduct](CODE_OF_CONDUCT.md) before participating in discussions or pull requests.